thosgood/this-weeks-finds/markdown/201-250/week246.md

 in by hand, not derived from string theory.
 If it turns out we see some other particles, we can just stick those in too.

-Someday this situation may change, but it\'s dragged on for a while now.
+Someday this situation may change, but it's dragged on for a while now.
-There\'s no reason why theoretical physics should always move fast.
-The universe has taken almost 14 billion years to reach its current state of self-knowledge - what\'s a few more decades?
+There's no reason why theoretical physics should always move fast.
+The universe has taken almost 14 billion years to reach its current state of self-knowledge - what's a few more decades?
 But, coming after an era of incredibly rapid progress stretching from 1905 to 1983, the current period of stagnation feels like an eternity.
 So, physicists are getting a bit desperate.
 This has led to some strange behavior.

 For example, some people have tried to refute the claim that string theory makes no testable predictions by arguing that it predicts the existence of gravity!
-This is better known as a \"retrodiction\".
+This is better known as a "retrodiction".

 Others say that since string theory requires extra assumptions to make definite predictions about our universe, we should - instead of making